Barcode Scanner SDK for iOS

 #import "RMDAttributes.h"

-NSString *inXML = [NSString stringWithFormat:@"<inArgs><scannerID>%d</scannerID><cmdArgs><arg-int>%d</arg-int></cmdArgs></inArgs>", scannerID, RMD_ATTR_VALUE_ACTION_LED_GREEN_ON];
+NSString *inXML = [NSString stringWithFormat:@"<inArgs><scannerID>%d</scannerID><cmdArgs><arg-int>%d</arg-int></cmdArgs></inArgs>", 3, RMD_ATTR_VALUE_ACTION_LED_GREEN_ON];

-// Issue the LED command
+// Execute the LED command

 if (result == SBT_RESULT_SUCCESS) {